m5stack/m5-docs/docs/en/module/battery.md

 **CAUTION: The safety of Lipo battery is affected by many conditions.
 Overcharge, over-discharge, over-temperature, short circuit, crush and nail penetration may all result in a catastrophic failure, including the pouch rupturing, the electrolyte leaking, and fire.
 Although every battery we offer have accompany by a protect circult board, using Lipo battery in you product still needs to be treated with caution*

+### Hardware connection

+Once the BATTERY is stacked underneath the M5 controller, the battery positive pole is connected to VBAT pin at IP5306

 ## Product Features

 -  700mAh High-Capacity Battery